apache/trafficcontrol/blueprints/distributed-traffic-monitor.md

 This proposal does not require any TP changes.

 ### Traffic Ops Impact
-This proposal should have no impact on TO.
-The existing TO API endpoints already provide the data that TM will need to run in a distributed manner.
+This proposal might have limited impact on TO.
+The existing TO API endpoints already provide the data that TM will need to run in a distributed manner, and any changes made to TM APIs that TO uses will remain backwards-compatible.
+However, TO may need to be updated if it uses any stat-polling-related TM APIs so that it only requests from TMs that have stat-polling enabled.

 ### t3c Impact
 This proposal does not require `t3c` changes.